 There are many ways to interpret the meaning of confidence and we will discuss how to build confidence in yourself.
 The one that caught me is that confidence is a feeling or a belief that one has about oneself or in another that is in firm trust of one’s ability or nature.
 Confidence has a huge impact on our effort to get involved and inspired by the world around us.
-Social interaction is basic about having confidence.
+Social interaction is basically about having confidence.
 Building confidence in yourself would also drop doubt and strengthen self-awareness.

 There are many ways that manifest low self-esteem due to lack of confidence.